HypeCheck

 Immune

-Herbal immune herb with solid evidence for reducing cold symptoms faster.
-Some anti-inflammatory benefits.
+Herbal immune herb with clinical evidence for reducing cold symptoms and sore throat duration.

 Moderate evidence